National Security Research Institute Seed Grants

 Progress Presentations

-Funded PIs are required to present updates at the quarterly IAB meetings (February, May, August, and October).
-Each update should highlight progress, results, student contributions, and external engagement efforts.
+Funded PIs will be required to provide quarterly progress updates to the NSRI Program Manager, and possibly an in-person update during one of the IAB events/meetings (typically scheduled in February, May, August, and October).
+Each quarterly update should highlight progress, results, student contributions, and external engagement efforts.

 Milestone Tracking